Beryl leaves millions of Texans without power as dangerous heat descends on the region - KVIA

 Beryl’s path through the US

-At its peak, Beryl was a record-shattering Category 5 storm but has since been reduced to a far less powerful tropical depression with winds of 35 mph.
-Despite weakening, Beryl will still produce flooding and tornadoes in the US as it moves inland through mid-week.
+At its peak, Beryl was a record-shattering Category 5 storm but has since been reduced to a far less powerful system with winds of 30 mph.
+Still, what’s left of Beryl will produce flooding and tornadoes in the US as it moves inland through mid-week.

-Beryl became the first storm in the Atlantic hurricane season to make landfall in the US after tearing a devastating path through the Caribbean, where it caused at least 8 other deaths.
-The storm marks the start to a hurricane season that experts say will be far from normal as fossil fuel pollution contributes to abnormally warm water and rapidly intensifying storms.
+Beryl became the first storm in the Atlantic hurricane season to make landfall in the US after tearing a devastating path through the Caribbean, where it caused at least nine other deaths.
+The storm marks the start to a hurricane season experts say will be far from normal, as fossil fuel pollution contributes to abnormally warm water and rapidly intensifying storms.

-The center of the storm will arrive in Arkansas by Tuesday morning and continue through southern Missouri and Illinois by the end of the day.
+The center of the storm was in southern Missouri Tuesday afternoon and will continue through Illinois by the end of the day.
 It is then expected to blow into Indiana on Wednesday morning and race through Ohio and Michigan and into Canada by the end of the week.

-Tornado watches are in effect for more than 3 million people across parts of eastern Texas, northern Louisiana and southern Arkansas through early Tuesday.
-Already, 10 tornado reports have been recorded in those states.
+The threat of tornadoes linked to Beryl increased Tuesday, prompting the Storm Prediction Center to upgrade the risk of severe thunderstorms to a level 3 of 5 for western Kentucky and southern Indiana.

-Flood watches also cover over 8 million people from eastern Texas to southern Illinois, most of which will expire by the end of the day Tuesday.
+Parts of the Ohio and Mississippi valleys are under a level 2 of 5 severe thunderstorm threat, primarily for tornadoes associated with the storms, according to the center.
+Fourteen tornadoes from Beryl were reported Monday in Texas, Louisiana and southern Arkansas.

 The-CNN-Wire